-Between kids’ holiday activities, coordinating outfits for your Christmas card photoshoot, and trying to score the best deals on gifts without stepping foot in a store on Black Friday/Cyber Monday, the holiday hustle (and subsequent burnout) is so, so real.
+Between virtual learning supervision, coordinating outfits for your Christmas card photoshoot, and trying to score the best deals on gifts without stepping foot in a store on Black Friday/Cyber Monday, the holiday hustle (and subsequent burnout) is so, so real.

 Sometimes, it seems like the true meaning of the season gets lost among frosted cookies and rolls of wrapping paper.
 While we may wish to simply slow down and enjoy time with our family and friends this time of year, the stress of having to do it all may make it feel downright impossible.
 Not to mention the cost of it all can really add up quickly.

-Instead of succumbing to the picture-perfect ideal of holiday everything, what if we instead focused on taking a bit off our plate and leaving time for what really matters: family, friends, and cookies (only half kidding!).
+Instead of succumbing to the picture-perfect ideal of holiday everything, what if we instead focused on taking a bit off our plate and leaving time for what really matters: family, special moments at home, and cookies (only half kidding!).
 So, here’s the deal: choose what you love about the holiday season and leave the rest.
 Or start one or two new traditions that are low-key and budget-friendly.

 If you’re looking for inspiration, try one of the ideas below.

 While there are many versions of a white elephant exchange, my favorite rule is to not spend a dime.
-Gather a group of friends and family and have everyone bring something that they no longer need or want, whether it is serious or silly.
-Everyone puts their gift in the center and takes turns choosing one – there’s sure to be a ton of laughs.
+Gather a group of friends and family on Zoom and have everyone bring something that they no longer need or want, whether it is serious or silly.
+Everyone introduces their gifts and takes turns choosing one—there’s sure to be a ton of laughs.
+If you’re local, leave the items on your porch for pickup.
+If you live far away, send ’em in the mail; they may be late, but the fun of white elephant can definitely be preserved!

-Choose a local charity and volunteer your time for an afternoon with the whole family.
-Use the opportunity to discuss the importance of helping others.
+Choose a local charity and see what their needs are.
+Perhaps they have a food drive you can contribute to; or, perhaps you can adopt a family for the holidays and help buy gifts for their tree.
+Use the opportunity to discuss the importance of helping others with your kids.
+If you involve them in the process of picking out the items you want to donate, they’ll better understand the relevance of helping others in their daily lives.
 You could also spend an afternoon sorting through the toys your children own and asking them to select a few they no longer play with.
 Then, donate them to children who could really use them.

 4. Bake or decorate cookies